 We’re always amazed at how this company manage to make their laptops more compact with every new model they take out.
 The Razer Blade is both light in weight and exceptionally powerful for its surprise.
 It’s more expensive than the other laptops we’ve been showcasing here, which is in keeping with what we told you in the beginning about starting with the cheapest laptops first.

 Do bear in mind that the extra price is because the unit is so compact, so we wouldn’t recommend this if the price is your only criteria.
-The cheaper version comes with an i7 7500U processor, and an integrated graphics card.
-It costs a little more than the previous laptops we’ve mentioned here.
+The cheaper version comes with an i7 7700HQ processor, a GeForce GTX 1060 card, 1TB hard-drive and a 14 inch screen.

 Massive capability at a reasonable price – Asus ROG G752VS